amitganvir/campsite-reservations/README.md

      Concurrency:
-        Achiteved concurrency requirements by using:
+        Achieved concurrency requirements by using:
             - Spring frameworks @Transactional
             - Optimistic Locking using @Version